-If you open your freezer to find excessive frost covering the walls, it could indicate your freezer is not defrosting.
+If you open your freezer to find excessive frost covering the walls, it could indicate your freezer is not defrosting correctly.

 Excessive frost inside your freezer is often nothing to worry about.
-However, it could be down to malfunctioning internal hardware.
+However, it could be down to malfunctioning internal hardware, which you’ll want to get to the bottom of.

 In this article, we’ll cover some of those possible reasons why.